WebAssembly/design/BinaryEncoding.md

 | count | `varuint32` | count of entries to follow |
 | entries | `function_names*` | sequence of names |

-The sequence of `function_name` assigns names to the corresponding function index.
+The sequence of `function_names` assigns names to the corresponding function index.
 The count may be greater or less than the actual number of functions.